 What is it?
 One of Australia’s foremost cultural institutions holding significant collections of Australian, European and Asian art.

 Why go?
-The Gallery presents nearly 40 exhibitions annually and they host workshops, talks and film screenings each week – most of which is free to access.
+The gallery presents nearly 40 exhibitions annually, and it hosts workshops, talks and film screenings each week – most of which are free to access.